Basil-Khalid/pdsnd_github/README.md

 - washington.csv – Dataset for Washington
 - README.md – Documentation for the project

+### Usage guide
+- Clone the repository to your local machine:
+- python bikeshare.py
+- Follow the on-screen prompts to filter and analyze the data.

 ### Credits
 Udacity’s Data Science Nanodegree program